idispatch75/mythic-gme-adventures/docs/user_manual.md

 	If you don't want to have to choose and always want to roll a valid entry, then uncheck this setting.

+## Roll Log

+You can copy to the clipboard the result of a Meaning Table roll by pressing the roll result at least 1 second.

 ## Custom Meaning Tables

 All the Meaning Tables from the book are available in English and embedded in the application.